5 October 2017

 The course will use case studies to highlight recent complaints that the Legal Ombudsman see, how these could be prevented, contemporary issues that lawyers face when handling complaints and what lawyers can learn from analysing the root cause of complaints.

-For more information on the half-day course from 1pm to 5pm on 22 November, please visit the Legal Ombudsman’s Courses and Decisions web page.
+For more information on the half-day course from 1pm to 5pm on 22 November, please visit the Legal Ombudsman website; Courses and Decisions section.